How to Cook Grilled Lobster Tail

 What should I serve with lobster?

 The classic accompaniment to lobster is clarified butter (learn how to make it, here).
 If you prefer to get fancy, whip up one of these easy flavored butter recipes.
 When it comes to side dishes, it’s easy to overpower the sweet flavor of lobster, so look for lighter sides like salads or grilled vegetables.
 That being said, there’s something decadent about eating richer sides like scalloped potatoes or mac and cheese, so don’t be afraid to go for it!
+For seafood pairings, learn how to grill scallops, shrimp and fish.

 What vegetables go with lobster?